 Andy Wilkins worked a full count, drew a walk and loaded the bases.

 Ochinko stepped to the plate.
-He had gone 0 for 4 to that point, but it only took one pitch in his fifth at-bat to change the course of the game.
+He had gone 0 for 4 up to that point but it only took one pitch in his fifth at-bat to change the course of the game.

-While Ochinko played the role of hero, getting mobbed by his teammates on the field after the winning run crossed the plate, the rally began with a patient and quality at-bat for Carrera.
+While Ochinko played the role of hero, getting mobbed by his teammates on the field after winning run crossed the plate, the rally began with a patient and quality at-bat from Carrera.

 “The count went to 2-0 on Carrera and I said it’s amazing how many times in baseball the pitcher gets the first two guys out and the very next guy is 2-0,” manager Gary Allenson said.
 “To score four runs with two outs and nobody on, that doesn’t happen too often but when you do that kinda stuff early, it kinda lets everybody know we’re never out of the game. … That’s why you play nine innings, you never know.”

-It was the first walk-off win for the Bisons this season and puts them on a six-game winning streak.
+It was the first walk-off win for the Bisons this season and puts the team on a six-game winning streak.
 They head out on their first extended road trip of the season, playing three games in Pawtucket followed by four at Lehigh Valley.